JonkerKoorts/WeatherOrNot/README.md

 ### API Strategy

-WeatherStack's free tier only provides the `/current` endpoint (no forecast or historical data) and is limited to HTTP.
-To work within these constraints:
+The app uses a dual-API approach:

-- **Current weather**: Fetched from WeatherStack API with caching
+- **Current weather**: Fetched from WeatherStack API (provides location lat/lon and real-time conditions) with TTL-based caching
-- **Forecast & History**: Generated locally using a **deterministic seeded PRNG** simulator that varies temperature, wind, pressure, and conditions based on current data.
-The seed uses location + date, ensuring consistent values across re-renders
+- **Forecast & History**: Fetched from Open-Meteo API using the lat/lon from WeatherStack.
+Open-Meteo is free, requires no API key, and provides real forecast and historical data.
+WMO weather codes are mapped to WeatherStack codes for consistent icon/description display
+- **Fallback simulator**: A deterministic seeded PRNG simulator is available as a fallback when Open-Meteo is unavailable
-- **Dev proxy**: Vite's dev server proxies `/api/weatherstack` to bridge HTTPS → HTTP in development
+- **Dev proxy**: Vite's dev server proxies `/api/weatherstack` to bridge HTTPS → HTTP in development (WeatherStack free tier is HTTP-only)

 ### Why TanStack Router